+Flash Sector Erase

-Flash Sector Erase.
-The Sector Erase instruction uses six Write operations, as described in Table 7.
-Additional Flash Sector Erase codes and Flash memory sector addresses can be written subsequently to erase other Flash memory sectors in parallel, without further coded cycles, if the additional bytes are transmitted in a shorter time than the time-out period of about 100 μs.
+The Sector Erase instruction uses six WRITE operations, as described in Table 9., page 21.
+Additional Flash Sector Erase codes and Flash memory sector addresses can be written subsequently to erase other Flash memory sectors in parallel, without further coded cycles, if the additional bytes are transmitted in a shorter time than the time-out period of about 100μs.
 The input of a new Sector Erase code restarts the time-out period.

-The status of the internal timer can be monitored through the level of the Erase Time-out Flag (DQ3) bit.
-If the Erase Time-out Flag (DQ3) bit is 0, the Sector Erase instruction has been received and the time-out period is counting.
-If the Erase Time-out Flag (DQ3) bit is 1, the time-out period has expired and the PSD is busy erasing the Flash memory sector(s).
-Before and during Erase time-out, any instruction other than Suspend Sector Erase and Resume Sector Erase instructions abort the cycle that is currently in progress, and reset the device to Read mode.
-It is not necessary to program the Flash memory sector with 00h as the PSD does this automatically before erasing (byte=FFh).
+The status of the internal timer can be monitored through the level of the Erase Time-out Flag Bit (DQ3).
+If the Erase Time-out Flag Bit (DQ3) is '0,' the Sector Erase instruction has been received and the time-out period is counting.
+If the Erase Time-out Flag Bit (DQ3) is '1,' the time-out period has expired and the PSD is busy erasing the Flash memory sector(s).
+Before and during Erase time-out, any instruction other than Suspend Sector Erase and Resume Sector Erase instructions abort the cycle that is currently in progress, and reset the device to READ Mode.
+It is not necessary to program the Flash memory sector with 00h as the PSD does this automatically before erasing (byte = FFh).

-During a Sector Erase, the memory status may be checked by reading the Error Flag (DQ5) bit, the Toggle Flag (DQ6) bit, and the Data Polling Flag (DQ7) bit, as detailed in the section entitled "Programming Flash Memory", on page 19.
+During a Sector Erase, the memory status may be checked by reading the Error Flag Bit (DQ5), the Toggle Flag Bit (DQ6), and the Data Polling Flag Bit (DQ7), as detailed in the section entitled PRO-GRAMMING FLASH MEMORY, page 25.
 During execution of the Erase cycle, the Flash memory accepts only Reset and Suspend Sector Erase instructions.
 Erasure of one Flash memory sector may be suspended, in order to read data from another Flash memory sector, and then resumed.

-Suspend Sector Erase.
+Suspend Sector Erase

 When a Sector Erase cycle is in progress, the Suspend Sector Erase instruction can be used to suspend the cycle by writing 0B0h to any address when an appropriate Sector Select (FS0-FS7 or CSBOOT0-CSBOOT3) is High.
-(See Table 7).
+(See Table 9., page 21).
 This allows reading of data from another Flash memory sector after the Erase cycle has been suspended.
-Suspend Sector Erase is accepted only during an Erase cycle and defaults to Read mode.
+Suspend Sector Erase is accepted only during an Erase cycle and defaults to READ Mode.
 A Suspend Sector Erase instruction executed during an Erase time-out period, in addition to suspending the Erase cycle, terminates the time out period.

-The Toggle Flag (DQ6) bit stops toggling when the PSD internal logic is suspended.
+The Toggle Flag Bit (DQ6) stops toggling when the PSD internal logic is suspended.
 The status of this bit must be monitored at an address within the Flash memory sector being erased.
-The Toggle Flag (DQ6) bit stops toggling between 0.1 μ s and 15 μ s after the Suspend Sector Erase instruction has been executed.
-The PSD is then automatically set to Read mode.
+The Toggle Flag Bit (DQ6) stops toggling between 0.1 μ s and 15 μ s after the Suspend Sector Erase instruction has been executed.
+The PSD is then automatically set to READ Mode.